- Think of it as a separate, agent-only browser.

 Key ideas:- Browser control is loopback-only; access flows through the Gateway’s auth or node pairing.

-- If browser control is enabled and no auth is configured, FluffBuzz auto-generates
+gateway.auth.mode: "trusted-proxy"do not authenticate this standalone loopback browser API. - If browser control is enabled and no shared-secret auth is configured, FluffBuzz

 - Treat remote CDP URLs/tokens as secrets; prefer env vars or a secrets manager.

-- Prefer HTTPS endpoints and short-lived tokens where possible.
+- Prefer encrypted endpoints (HTTPS or WSS) and short-lived tokens where possible.

 - Avoid embedding long-lived tokens directly in config files.